TulipaEnergy/TulipaEnergyModel.jl/docs/src/concepts.md

 In a nutshell, the model guarantees a balance of energy for the various types of assets while considering the flow limits.
 It considers a set of [representative periods](@ref representative-periods) (e.g., days or weeks) for a given [timeframe](@ref timeframe) (e.g., a year) the user wants to analyze.
 Therefore, the model has two types of temporal (time) constraints to consider the different chronology characteristics of the assets:

 -   **Intra-temporal Constraints**: These constraints limit the asset or flow within a representative period.
 The intra-temporal constraints help to characterize the short-term operational dynamics of the assets.
 So far, the model considers balance and flow limitations within the representative period, but future developments will include unit commitment, ramping, and reserve constraints.
 -   **Inter-temporal Constraints**: These constraints combine the information of the representative periods and create limitations between them to recover chronological information across the whole timeframe.
-The inter-temporal constraints help to characterize the long-term operational dynamics of the assets.
+The inter-temporal constraints help to characterize the long-term operational dynamics of the assets (e.g., seasonality).
 So far, the model uses this type of constraint to model seasonal storage.
 Still, future developments will include, for example, maximum or minimum production/consumption for a year (or any timeframe).

 The [`mathematical formulation`](@ref formulation) shows an overview of these constraints and the variables in the model.